Table of Contents

-Peru Treks and Adventure has been around since 2002.
-This tour operator specializes exclusively in the classic 4-day/3-night Inca Trail trek.
-It has garnered a number of awards and accolades over the years and was named Best Cusco Travel Agency by Peru’s Ministry of Tourism.
-It is quite possibly the best Inca Trail tour guide for hiking Machu Picchu.
+Peru Treks and Adventure was a company around since 2002.
+However, they recently went out of business.
+This tour operator specialized exclusively in the classic 4-day/3-night Inca Trail trek.
+It garnered a number of awards and accolades over the years and was named Best Cusco Travel Agency by Peru’s Ministry of Tourism.
+It was quite possibly the best Inca Trail tour guide for hiking Machu Picchu.

-So what is it that makes Peru Treks so good?
-For one thing, it is locally owned and operated out of Cusco.
-It employs its porters, cooks, and tour guides year-round, offering them some of the best treatment and benefits in the business, which in turn attracts the best and prevents high turnover rates.
+So what is it that made Peru Treks so good?
+For one thing, it was locally owned and operated out of Cusco.
+It employed its porters, cooks, and tour guides year-round, offering them some of the best treatment and benefits in the business, which in turn attracted the best and prevented high turnover rates.

-With an emphasis on the ethical treatment of its employees, Peru Treks porters and guides are more likely to do all they can to make your hike a memorable and enjoyable experience.
+With an emphasis on the ethical treatment of its employees, Peru Treks porters, and guides were more likely to do all they can to make your hike a memorable and enjoyable experience.

 Alpaca Expeditions is relatively new to the tour operator scene, but it has climbed its way up to compete with the best in the business.
 Like Peru Treks discussed above, Alpaca Expeditions values taking care of their team and providing an unforgettable trek experience.
 It claims to pay its porters better than any other tour company in Cusco and is committed to sustainability and community involvement.

 Alpaca Expeditions offers several different Inca Trail tours, including private tours, group tours, classic 4-day/3-night tours, relaxed 5-day/4-night tours, and even more intense 2-day/1-night tours for the serious hiker.
 Some tours include hiking in Machu Picchu, and if you’re doing the short hike, you can choose between camping and staying in a hotel.